YushenHu0326/YushenHu0326.github.io/_pages/about.md

 Student at Future Reality Lab working with Prof. Ken Perlin

-Enthusiastic game developer.
-Check out some of my projects on the [project section](projects.md/) of my website!!
+Full stack game developer.
+I do indie games as a hobby in my free time.
+Check out some of my [unpublished and soon-to-be-published projects](projects/#Games/)!!

-I have also gained a lot of experience developing AR/VR/XR platforms under FRL, using Unity's XRKit and webXR.
-Give [these projects](projects.md/) a look!
+I have also gained a lot of experience developing AR/VR/XR platforms under Future Reality Lab, on development skills and team collaboration.
+Most of our projects are using Unity's XRKit and webXR.
+Give [these projects](projects/#VR/AR/XR) a look!

-In my free time, I enjoy playing basketball, playing guitar, walking around the city.
-I also love hiking and snowboarding!
+In my free time, I enjoy playing basketball, playing guitar, walking around the city, jogging at the Central Park.
+I also love to go to the mountains!
+On summer it's hiking and on winter it's snowboarding.

 Strength: Unity game development with C#, Unreal Engine 4/5 game development with C++ (UE's API) and Blueprint, Javascript, webXR.